MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 # Learning Path 3 - Lab 3 - Exercise 2 - Implement Identity Synchronization

-In this exercise, you will use Microsoft Entra Connect to enable synchronization between Adatum’s on-premises Active Directory and Microsoft Entra ID.
-Microsoft Entra Connect will then continue to synchronize any delta changes every 30 minutes.
-You will then make some user and group updates and then manually force an immediate synchronization rather than waiting for Microsoft Entra Connect to automatically synchronize the updates.
+In this exercise, you will use Microsoft Entra Connect Sync to enable synchronization between Adatum’s on-premises Active Directory and Microsoft Entra ID.
+Microsoft Entra Connect Sync will then continue to synchronize any delta changes every 30 minutes.
+You will then make some user and group updates and then manually force an immediate synchronization rather than waiting for Microsoft Entra Connect Sync to automatically synchronize the updates.
 You will then verify whether the updates were synchronized.

-‎**IMPORTANT:** When you start this exercise, you should perform the first four tasks without any delay between them so that Microsoft Entra Connect does not automatically synchronize the changes that you make to the identity objects.
+‎**IMPORTANT:** When you start this exercise, you should perform the first four tasks without any delay between them so that Microsoft Entra Connect Sync does not automatically synchronize the changes that you make to the identity objects.

-### Task 1: Install Microsoft Entra Connect and Initiate Synchronization
+### Task 1: Install Microsoft Entra Connect Sync and initiate synchronization

-In this task, you will run the Microsoft Entra Connect setup wizard to enable synchronization between Adatum’s on-premises Active Directory and Microsoft Entra ID.
+In this task, you will run the Microsoft Entra Connect Sync setup wizard to enable synchronization between Adatum’s on-premises Active Directory and Microsoft Entra ID.
 Once the configuration is complete, the synchronization process will automatically start.

 1. You should still be logged into **LON-DC1** as the local **adatum\administrator** from the prior task.